[REUTERS PHARMA EUROPE 2026]

 A curated guide for commercial, omnichannel and customer experience leaders who don't have three days to waste on the wrong rooms.

-22 to 24 April 2026
+Wednesday 22 to Friday 24 April 2026

 CCIB, Barcelona

-This year Reuters has rebuilt the event into one open space with four dedicated track rooms, designed to break the silos between commercial, medical, market access, and digital.
+This year Reuters has rebuilt the event into one open space with four dedicated track rooms, designed to break the silos between commercial, medical, market access and digital.
 The best sessions for you depend on the problem you are trying to solve right now.
 Here is how to navigate it.

 Omnichannel & Customer Experience

-If you are leading omnichannel strategy, customer engagement, or HCP experience.
+If you are leading omnichannel strategy, customer engagement or HCP experience.

 From omnichannel vision to omnichannel reality.
 What has changed and where are we stuck?

-Speakers from MSD, Bayer, and CSL examine which omnichannel programmes have progressed from pilot to scale, and where org structures, data silos, and misaligned KPIs continue to block real orchestration.
+Speakers from MSD, Bayer and CSL examine which omnichannel programmes have progressed from pilot to scale, and where org structures, data silos and misaligned KPIs continue to block real orchestration.

 Mapping the real HCP journey.
 Discovery to conversion metrics.

 A hands-on session on implementing gen-AI-optimised content strategies and tracking curated HCP journey metrics that demonstrate engagement impact beyond vanity web analytics.
-Speakers from CSL, Bayer, and AstraZeneca.
+Speakers from CSL, Bayer and AstraZeneca.

 Turning congress into a live intelligence engine.

-Co-create a blueprint for resolving HCP signals from booth interactions, symposium Q&As, and KOL conversations into CRM records.
+Co-create a blueprint for resolving HCP signals from booth interactions, symposium Q&As and KOL conversations into CRM records.
 Triggering field follow-up and feeding real-time omnichannel orchestration.

 Customer journey orchestration.
-Uniting medical, commercial, and support touchpoints.
+Uniting medical, commercial and support touchpoints.

 How leading teams are creating seamless end-to-end experiences by removing the silos between functions.
-With Cyril Mandry (MSD), Angela Genco (Bayer Italy), and peers sharing what is actually working.
+With Cyril Mandry (MSD), Angela Genco (Bayer Italy) and peers sharing what is actually working.

 WHY THESE MATTER